-Death and burial ground of McNair, Lesley James.
+Death and burial ground of McNair, Lesley James “Whitey”.

-Leslie McNair, who had already received a Purple Heart for being wounded in the North African Campaign, was killed in his foxhole July 25, 1944 near Saint-Lô during Operation Cobra, by an errant aerial bomb dropped during a pre-attack bombardment by heavy strategic bombers of the Eighth Air Force .
+Leslie McNair, who had already received a Purple Heart (Here hs left arm is in a sling under his shirt) for being wounded in the North African Campaign, was killed in his foxhole July 25, 1944 near Saint-Lô during Operation Cobra, by an errant aerial bomb dropped during a pre-attack bombardment by heavy strategic bombers of the Eighth Air Force .
 Start point confusion was further compounded by red smoke signals that suddenly blew in the wrong direction, and bombs began falling on the heads of the U.S. soldiers.
 This happened on both days, with totaling over 100 casualties including Lieutenant General Leslie McNair.
 General Omar “Brad” Bradley